solaasan/lr_webp_export/README.md

 * Find the plug-in manager and add the plug-in.
 * Select the photos you want to export
 * Open the export dialog box and select "Export to HEIC" at the top.
+* Set the export image format to TIFF.
 * Start export

 Because this plug-in first exports to an intermediate format and then converts it to HEIC, it is recommended that the intermediate format be selected as TIFF to ensure the best image quality.